 - Davis shot down four Chinese aircraft on November 30, 1951, which was the most kills achieved in a single day by any United Nations (UN) pilot in the Korean War.

 - Davis took the shortest time to become a double ace- just 17 days in Korea.

 - Davis was one of only six US Air Force pilots and seven US pilots overall who achieved ace status flying piston-engine planes in World War II and jets in a later conflict.

-- At the time of his death Davis was the top-scoring fighter ace from the UN forces, making him the Ace of Aces.
+- At the time of his death Davis was the top-scoring fighter ace from the UN forces, making him the Ace of Aces in Korea.

 - When the war ended, Davis was ranked fourth in aerial victories among pilots, surpassed only by fellow USAF Sabre pilots Joseph C. McConnell, James Jabara, and Manuel J. Fernandez.